HomeArticlesBest OfBest Fitness Calculators

 One-Rep Max Calculator

-The One-Rep Max Calculator estimates your theoretical single-rep maximum lift from a sub-maximal set, using the Epley formula (weight × (1 + reps/30)) or the Brzycki formula (weight ÷ (1.0278 − 0.0278 × reps)) — both well-established extrapolation methods that avoid the injury risk of testing a true 1RM directly.
-This estimate is the basis for setting training percentages in most strength programs, where working sets are prescribed as a percentage of 1RM (for example, 80% for strength-focused work or 65-75% for hypertrophy-focused work).
+The One-Rep Max Calculator estimates your theoretical single-rep maximum lift from a sub-maximal set, using the Epley formula (weight × (1 + reps/30)) or the Brzycki formula (weight ÷ (1.0278 − 0.0278 × reps)), both well-established extrapolation methods that avoid the injury risk of testing a true 1RM directly.
+This estimate is the basis for setting training percentages in most strength programs, where working sets get prescribed as a percentage of 1RM (for example, 80% for strength-focused work or 65-75% for hypertrophy-focused work).
 Entering a recent, honestly-performed sub-maximal set gives a more reliable estimate than guessing a number outright.

 Pace Calculator